imsoulfly/local_hex_repo/README.md

 ## Features

+* Hosting Elixir private libraries
-* Publishing packages / documentation
+* Publishing packages and their documentation
-* Functionial HEX API to provide dependencies for your apps
+* Functionial HEX API to provide you private libraries for your apps
-* Local file storage
+* Different storage adapter for local filesystem or S3
 * Web UI listing all available libraries/version
 * Web UI also renders the documentation for your Elixir libraries

 ## Planned Features

-* More storage adapters (S3, Swift,...)
+* More storage adapters (AWS.KMS, Swift, ...)
 * Mirroring public Hex libraries
 * Admin UI to configure several things like the mirroring
 * Your suggestions